anil-writes/Web-Hosting-Guides/README.md

 ### Hostinger Coupon Codes 2026: 30% Off Managed Cloud Hosting

 This deal is ideal for resource-heavy sites.
-With this Hostinger coupon, you will save 30% off on selected managed cloud hosting plans.
+With this Hostinger coupon, you will **[get 30% off on selected managed cloud hosting plans](https://hostinger.in?REFERRALCODE=WEBPRO2025)**.
 Get this offer now by clicking the “Claim Now” button below.
 [<img src="https://github.com/user-attachments/assets/9925caa8-4c73-4f69-b427-f06888628ad9" width="230" height="132" alt="Claim Now" />](https://hostinger.in?REFERRALCODE=WEBPRO2025)

 ---

 ### Hostinger Domain Coupon Codes 2026

-This Hostinger Domain Coupon Code 2026 lets you get a free domain for the first year when you purchase eligible Hostinger hosting plans.
-Don’t miss this limited-time opportunity.
-Click the “Claim Now” button below and secure your domain before the offer expires.
+This **[Hostinger free domain coupon code](https://hostinger.in?REFERRALCODE=WEBPRO2025)** lets you get a **free domain for one full year** when you choose eligible Hostinger hosting plans.
+This offer is especially valuable for first-time website owners, startups, and bloggers looking to reduce upfront costs while launching their site.
+Click the “Claim Now” button below and secure your free domain before this limited-time deal expires.

 [<img src="https://github.com/user-attachments/assets/9925caa8-4c73-4f69-b427-f06888628ad9" width="230" height="132" alt="Claim Now" />](https://hostinger.in?REFERRALCODE=WEBPRO2025)